Wbrown13/550_13A_1/_posts/2023-04-17-fp-map-sample.md

 ## Introduction

 This page shows images from a sample article I wrote for the Foreign Policy policy website.
 While a researcher in China, I frequently pitched articles to Foreign Policy editors to convey trends about the country's development to a wider audience.
-Many of these pieces relied on data-driven maps that I made at home with QGIS.
+Many of these pieces relied on data-driven maps that I made with QGIS and Adobe Illustrator.

 The images below come from [this article on China's unequal regional development](https://foreignpolicy.com/2014/05/12/mapping-the-four-cs-of-chinese-wealth/).
 Not all of the maps load reliably on Foreign Policy's web page, so I am reproducing them below (with FP's permission).